Morley Library

 Morley Library, located at 184 Phelps St. in Painesville, Ohio serves as the County District Library for Lake County, Ohio.
 Morley Library is a medium-sized public library that is supported by both state funds and a local tax levy.
 The original library was founded in 1899.
-Its mission is to "be a community resource, available to all, contributing to the quality of life in its service area by: providing information for life-long learning and recreation in an organized, professional manner; extending outreach to encourage Library use; serving as a focal point for the community".
 In 2007, Morley Library was visited by 342,870 people and circulated 689,694 items.
 The collection includes 180,490 items.
 Morley Library serves 48,650 people in Painesville City, Painesville Township, Grand River, Leroy Township, and part of Concord Township.

 History

 The nucleus of the library was provided by the local Women's Christian Temperance Union, which established a temperance library and reading room in 1878.
 After librarian Mary Dean's death in 1898, friends set about fulfilling her dream of a free public library.
 Other groups donated more books, the Village of Painesville (which became a city in 1902) agreed to provide tax funds, and local businessman Jesse Healy Morley bought the land and erected the building.
 The library was named in honor of his parents.
 Morley Library opened its doors in October 1899, with Julia Erwin as librarian.
 Additions to the building were made in 1937 and 1978.

 In November 2001, Morley Library's bond issue of $11.59 million was passed in a general election.
 A groundbreaking ceremony on May 14, 2003 marked the official start to construction of a new building—a three-story library designed by Meehan Architects of Cleveland, Ohio (now Holzheimer Bolek + Meehan).
 The original building closed to the public at 5:00 PM on Sunday, October 17, 2004.
 The new Morley Library building opened to the public on November 7, 2004, with a ribbon cutting ceremony.
 The building was officially dedicated on Sunday, February 13, 2005.
 It is 61000 sqft.